nicholashc/GhostWizards/README.md

 - copy wizard culled from memory and invert to negative numbers, then mint to `tx.origin`
 - goals: single struct of tightly packed storage for new wiz
 - invert traits to negative evm word range `( < 0)`
-- traits should be: id, owner, and either inate power or maxPower from tournament
+- traits should be: id, owner, and either innate power or maxPower from tournament
+- the GhostGuild contract
+	- interface only with tournament? not official guild contract?
+	- can it still *seem* erc721 compliant but remove/not implement some of the methods like `approveForAll` and `"safe"transferFrom`?

 #### Web3-Aware Scripts
 - goals: light enough to not need a database and have everything run on-demand, client-side